The hottest and coldest North East housing markets right now

 North East average house prices by local authority

-We show in the chart below the average house price for every local authority across the North East.
-Do you live in one of the North East's hottest housing markets or one of the coldest?
+We show in the chart below the average house prices for every local authority across the North East.
+Do you live in one of the North East's hottest housing markets or one of the coldest areas?

 The three most expensive areas for house prices in the North East are: